mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > It is like facing a jewel mirror;
-> Form and image behold each other --
+> form and image behold each other –
 > You are not it
-> It actually is you.
+> it actually is you.

 #### Commentary: